Skip to main content

 Some scholarships may say they are only for students pursuing a Bachelor's degree.
 Don't be afraid to ask whether an exception can be made for a student with an intellectual disability pursuing a certificate.

-Finally, national scholarships for individuals with intellectual disability are worth exploring when considering college funding.
+Finally, national scholarships for individuals with ID are worth exploring when considering college funding.
 We encourage you to reference the ThinkCollege Scholarship List for the most up to date information on national scholarships.

 Student Contribution

 Many college students contribute towards their own college expenses.
-This can be the same for students with intellectual disability, thus should not be overlooked as another option for paying for college.
+This can be the same for students with ID, thus should not be overlooked as another option for paying for college.
 Student contribution could be from income from on- and off-campus jobs during the school year, summer employment, or even income received from Social Security.
-This will look different for each student, but something to keep in mind as you are thinking about college.
+This will look different for each student, but it is something to keep in mind as you think about college.

 Resources Specific to Individuals with Disabilities